Ang3/php-property-path-normalizer/README.md

 Of course, you can directly create your serializer with this normalizer and others normalizers but you must take care about the order of normalizers.

 Last but not least, if **no property are mapped** (be careful about optional default context) this normalizer will try to forward the normalization process to the serializer while preventing possible circular support checkings.
-In this case, if the serializer does not support the normalization of whole data, am empty array is returned.
+In case of the serializer does not support whole data, an empty array is returned.
+You can disable this fallback normalization in the context.

 **Context parameters**